intel/rmd-operator/README.md

         cpu: 2
         intel.com/l3_cache_ways: 2
 ````
 This pod spec has two container requesting 2 exclusive CPUs and 2 cache ways.
-The number of cache ways requested is also interpreted as the value for `max cache` for the RmdWorkload.
+The number of cache ways requested is interpreted as the value for `max cache` **and** `min cache` for the RmdWorkload.
+This means the container will be allocated 2 cache ways from [RMD's guaranteed pool](https://github.com/intel/rmd#cache-poolsgroups).
-The `min cache` values are specified for each container by prefixing the container name to the pod annotations.
-The `mba_percentage` value is also specified for `container2` in the pod annotations.
+The `mba_percentage` value is specified for `container2` in the pod annotations.
 The naming convention for RMD workload related annotations **must** follow the [table](https://github.com/nolancon/rmd-operator/blob/v0.2/README.md#pod-annotaions-naming-convention) below.

 This pod will trigger the operator to automatically create **two** RmdWorkloads.
 One for `container1` called `pod-multi-guaranteed-cache-mba-rmdworkload-container1` and one for `container2` called `pod-multi-guaranteed-cache-mba-rmdworkload-container2`